dasmiq/herodotus-historic-present/herodotus-historic-present.md

    The test used most is this thesis (and in fact by humanists in general) is the chi-sqared test of independence.
 This test's most common application is for determining if a correlation between two variables is significant or merely random.
 If we want, therefore, to

-Chapter Three

-The Historic Present and Narrative Grounding
+## Chapter Three: The Historic Present and Narrative Grounding

 Before we draw any general conclusions about the historic present, let us examine its use in narrative contexts.
 The Gyges story, one of He¿odotus' most famous tales, provides three examples of the historic present.27 The first occurs when Gyges the unwilling voyeur is glimpsed by Candaules' wife.